yuxki/vim-pkm-api/README.md

 ```
 #### Combining your plugin:
 Download and put the "autoload/pkm.vim"
-into your plugin directory, and rename interface functions with a commad
-like the following.
+into your plugin directory, and rename interface functions with some commad like the following.
 ```
 sed -i -e 's|pkm#|foo#pkm#|g' path/to/your/plugin/autoload/foo/pkm.vim
 ```